DiatomicOxygen/APCSFinalProject/README.md

 Group Members: Edward Oo, Jesse Xie

 Brief Project Description:
 We plan on making a 2D, simplified version of the high paced cooking game, Overcooked.
 In this game, we want to make it so that the player is able to control a chef that can perform various tasks and prepare dishes to be submitted for points.
 After a set amount of time, the player is rated on the amount of dishes prepared and the efficiency in which they did so.

+Development Log:
+5/24/21
+Jesse:
+- Initialized Tile class, variables in Tile class, and added the constructor along with the display and putOn method
+- Extended Tile class into Wall class, made minor edits to main and item class
+- Began working map for first level